jyee/k8s-hpa-demo/README.md

 The Datadog Agent is installed as a DaemonSet.
 DaemonSets are like pods, but they have the special feature that Kubernetes will run one DaemonSet per node.
 This means we can guarantee that for every node, there will be a Datadog Agent running.

+Give a brief run through of the Datadog Agent YAML, then apply it.

 `kubectl apply -f datadog.yaml`

 ### 2. Install the Datadog Cluster Agent

+The Datadog Cluster Agent acts as a proxy to relay information from the Kubernetes API to the Datadog Agents.

+In a standard Datadog Agent Daemonset, the Datadog Agent will query the Kubernetes API.
+While this is easy to implement and understand, at very large scales, it puts a lot of stress on the Kubernetes API.
+The Datadog Cluster Agent helps alleviate this by performing the Kubernetes API queries and proxying to the individual Datadog Agents.

+The Datadog Cluster Agent also services as a custom metrics server.
+This will allow us in a following step to use metrics from Datadog to control the HPA.

+Give a brief run through of the Datadog Cluster Agent YAML, then apply it.

+`kubectl apply -f datadog-cluster-agent.yaml`

 ### 3. Show off your demo app

+Now that monitoring is enabled, you should deploy your application and give an overview of it.
+If you need an example app, give [Dat-a-dog](https://github.com/jyee/dat-a-dog) a try.
+It's an extremely simple app that's fun to play with and also can kill a bit of time while metrics start flowing into Datadog.

+After you show off the demo app, jump over to Datadog to briefly show that your monitoring is working.

 ### 4. Create the Autoscaler